 Garlic Chicken In White Wine Recipe

 This is a meal on its own.
 The only thing you need is some rustic bread to mop all those wine juices the chicken has cooked in.
-Better yet a piece of home made garlic bread nicely charred on a cast iron griddle.
+Better yet a piece of home-made garlic bread nicely charred on a cast iron griddle.
 Rustic cooking, simple, easy and so full of flavor.

 - 1/4 c extra virgin olive oil

-- 2 1/2 lb organic chicken -skin on
+- 2 1/2 lb organic chicken thighs -boneless/skinless

-- 3/4 c grape tomatoes -sliced or quartered
+- 3/4 c diced fresh tomatoes

-- 10 thyme sprigs -leaves only
+- 10 thyme sprigs

-- 1 bay leaf -dry
+- 1 bay leaf

-- 1/2 tsp sea salt + more to taste
+- sea salt to taste & black pepper to taste

-- 1/2 tsp sweet paprika
+- 1 good pinch sweet paprika

-2. In a wide enameled cast iron pot heat up 2 -3 tbs of the olive oil on medium low flame, just enough to coat the bottom nicely.
+2. In a wide enameled cast iron pot heat up 2 -3 tbsp of the olive oil on medium low flame, just enough to coat the bottom nicely.
 Add the garlic cloves and sear them on low heat until golden brown all over making sure not to burn them.
 Remove from the pan set aside and reserve.